Home » B2B vs B2C Content Strategy Guide for Small Businesses

 B2C Content Formats and Channels

-B2C content does best on:
+B2C content performs best on:

 • Instagram